-- 53. In December 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, which addresses a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
-The provisions in Statement No. 78 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 54.
-In January 2016, GASB issued Statement No. 80, Blending Requirements for Certain Component Units an amendment of GASB Statement No. 14, which improves financial reporting by clarifying the financial statement presentation requirements for certain component units.
-The provisions in Statement No. 80 are effective for fiscal years beginning after June 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 55.
+- 50. In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
+The provisions in Statement No. 75 are effective for fiscal years beginning after June 15, 2017.
+Based on an actuarial valuation dated October 1, 2015, the net OPEB obligation that the University will record upon implementation of Statement 75 is anticipated to be \$66,680,714 as of September 30, 2017. - 51.
 In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements, which improves accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
 The provisions in Statement No. 81 are effective for fiscal years beginning after December 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 56.
-In March 2016, GASB issued Statement No. 82, Pension Issues an amendment of GASB Statements No. 67, No. 68, and No. 73, which addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
-The provisions in Statement No. 82 are effective for fiscal years beginning after June 15, 2016.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 52.
+In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs) associated with the retirement of a tangible capital asset.
+The provisions in Statement No. 83 are effective for fiscal years beginning after June 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 53.
+In January 2017, GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of all state and local governments.
+The provisions in Statement No. 84 are effective for fiscal years beginning after December 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements. - 54.
+In March 2017, GASB issued Statement No. 85, Omnibus 2017, which address practice issues that have been identified during implementation and application of certain GASB Statements including issues related to blending component units, goodwill, fair value measurement and application, and postemployment benefits (pensions and other postemployment benefits).
+The provisions in Statement No. 85 are effective for fiscal years beginning after June 15, 2017.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements.